 - SEP IRA – Generally just referred to as a SEP this is a Simplified Employee Pension IRA.
 The SEP IRA is used by business owners with one or more employee’s, those that are self-employed or have freelance income for a simplified method to save and contribute to the employee’s and their own retirement.
 A SEP IRA is opened for each individual and contributions are made to the IRA by the employer.
 The SEP IRA follows the same rules as a Traditional IRA.

 - SIMPLE IRA – This is also for small business owners/employers and provides a simplified method for them to contribute to their and their employee’s retirement.
 SIMPLE stands for Savings Incentive Match Plan for Employees.
 This differs from the SEP IRA.
 Here employees may chose to make salary reduction contributions and the employer then makes matching or non-elective contributions.
 Each employee has their own SIMPLE IRA set up and contributions are made directly to that account.

-- Self-Directed IRA – This is similar to the Traditional IRA.
+- where can i buy clomid for my pct – This is similar to the Traditional IRA.
 However, the big difference is that you have control of the investments.
 To open a Self-Directed IRA you must contact one of several companies out there that act as the custodian for your account.
 You work through the custodian on where you want the money invested.
 There are many more options for investing using this type of IRA.
 Some options are real estate, tax lien certificates, precious metals and so much more.
 However, there are strict rules on the self-directed IRA so be sure to do your research.
 For example: No loaning of money to yourself, your spouse or any family member in your direct linear family chain.

-If you are interested in knowing more about IRA options you can check out information available on Roth Conversions and a Perpetual Pension that I have available for you.
-Also, there are two great videos from Frontline and 60 minutes for you to watch.
+If you are interested in knowing more about IRA options you can check out information available on where can i buy the cheapest clomid and a can you buy clomid over the counter in usa that I have available for you.
+Also, there are can you buy clomid over the counter in south africa from Frontline and 60 minutes for you to watch.